kshetline/tubular_time/README.md

 // `true` if the given year is a leap year. isLeapYear(year?: number): boolean;

+// Sets the first date when the Gregorian calendar starts.
+Pass 'j' as the first argument to get
+//   a perpetual Julian calendar, or 'g' for always-Gregorian (extending even before the Gregorian
+//   calendar existed - a fancy word for that being a "proleptic" Gregorian calendar).
+You can
+//   also pass a string date (e.g. '1752-09-14'), a numeric array (e.g. [1752, 9, 14], or a YMDDate
+//   object.
+If you pass a numeric year alone for the first argument, include two more arguments
-setGregorianChange(gcYearOrDate: YearOrDate | string, gcMonth?: number, gcDate?: number): DateTime;
+//   for the month and date as well. setGregorianChange(gcYearOrDate: YearOrDate | string, gcMonth?: number, gcDate?: number): DateTime;

-toDate(): Date;
+// Convert DateTime to a JavaScript Date. toDate(): Date;

-toHoursAndMinutesString(includeDst = false): string;
+// Format as hour and minute, using the format 'HH:mm', or 'HH:mmv' if includeDst is true. toHoursAndMinutesString(includeDst = false): string;

+// Format as 'Y-MM-DDTHH:mm:ss.SSSZ', trimming to an optional maxLength that *does not* count
+//   any leading + or - sign.
 toIsoString(maxLength?: number): string;

-toLocale(newLocale: string | string[]): DateTime;
+// Create a clone of a DateTime instance with a different locale. toLocale(newLocale: string | string[]): DateTime;

+// Convert to a string, such as 'DateTime<2017-03-02T14:45:00.000 +01:00> or, when dateless,
+//   'DateTime<20:17:15.000>'.
 toString(): string;

+// Format as 'Y-MM-DD HH:mmv'.
 toYMDhmString(): string;
 ```